Salim255/master-electron/README.md

 - To add window state management, we need to install :
 - npm install --save electron-window-state; so it's a library to store and restore window size and position for our Electron app

+# BrowserWindow: webContents(module)

+- BrowserWindow web content represent a content loaded into the browserWindow

+## webContents Events

+-